GISSAL/ads-b/README.md

 *Summary*

-Merges daily aircraft waypoint and flightlines feature classes into a single point and line feature class.
+Merges all daily aircraft waypoint and flightlines feature classes in a user-defined workspace into single point and line feature classes.

 *Dependencies*